ROCm/ROCm.github.io/hardware.md

   * AMD Radeon Pro WX 3100

 #### GFX9 GPUs
-ROCm offers support for one chip from AMD's most recent "gfx9" generation of GPUs.
-By default, these GPUs require a host CPU and platform with PCIe 3.0 with support for PCIe atomics.
-This is detailed further in the following section on CPU requirements.
-However, as of ROCm 1.8, we have enabled a mode of operation that does not require PCIe atomics at the expense of lower performance.
+ROCm offers support for two chips from AMD's most recent "gfx9" generation of GPUs.
+As of ROCm 1.8, we have enabled a mode of operation that does not require PCIe atomics on these GPUs, at the expense of lower performance.
 In ROCm 1.8.x, if you want to run any of these gfx9 GPUs on a system that does not support PCIe 3.0 with atomics, please set the environment variable `HSA_ENABLE_SDMA=0`.
 This is not required in ROCm 1.9.x.

 * "Vega 10" chips, including the following GPUs:
   * AMD Radeon RX Vega 56